freerange/site/soups/weeknotes/week-300.snip.markdown

 * Changed the bitrate of our ETS Presets.
 Using 'auto' rather than a fixed, and quite high, bitrate results in much smaller file sizes with no noticeable change in quality.

 * Changed the bucket names we're using.
-We're including random names in the name to reduce the change of a conflict.
+We're including random names in the name to reduce the chance of a conflict.

 * Changed the length of the folder name we're storing output videos in.
 This appears in the URL so the shorter the better.